Airport Badging Requirements

 $50 Badge fee is due upon submission of application unless payment arrangements have been made with your authorized employer/sponsor (see section 10).

 All Badge applicants must present two (2) forms of identification or documentation when applying for an Airport ID Badge.
 At least one ID must have been issued by government authority and at least one must include a photo.
 The documentation must be able to verify the applicant's identity as well as employment eligibility.
-See examples below:
+Acceptable IDs are listed on the FNT Badge Application.

 Example: Passport or Driver's License and Social Security card